stashed/docs/docs/setup/upgrade/index.md

 #### 2. Uninstall Stash Addons

 Now, if you have installed Stash database addons, then uninstall them by following their uninstallation guide.
-All the database addons will be created automatically when you upgrade to the new version of the Stash enterprise edition.
+All the database addons will be created automatically when you upgrade to the new version of the Stash.

 Make sure to use the appropriate uninstallation guide for the addon version that you are currently using.
 You can use the dropdown on the left sidebar of the documentation site to navigate to the documentation for previous versions.